ktw5691/wilcoxkt-academic-site/content/authors/admin/_index.md

   link: uploads/wilcox-kenneth-tyler-cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: kwilcox3@nd.edu
+email: ktwilcox@cornell.edu

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-Kenneth is a Ph.D. candidate in Quantitative Psychology at the University of Notre Dame.
+Kenneth is a postdoctoral associate in the Department of Psychology and the Center for Integrative Developmental Science at Cornell University.
+He received his Ph.D. in Quantitative Psychology at the University of Notre Dame.
 His research is currently focused in two streams: integrative data analysis and text mining.
-He is generally interested in Bayesian statistics, multilevel modeling, topic modeling, statistical software development, and their application to advancing research in psychology and education.
-He currently works with Dr. Lijuan (Peggy) Wang in the [Lab for Developmental and Health Methodology](https://ldhrm.nd.edu) researching integrative data analysis methods.
-He also is interested in substantive research: with Dr. Caroline DeLong's [Comparative Cognition and Perception Lab](https://www.rit.edu/delonglab/), he contributes to studies in comparative cognition study focused on visual perception and object recognition in a variety of species; with Dr. Brooke Ammerman's [Affect, Suicide, Self-Injury, and Social Triggers Lab](https://assistlab.nd.edu), he contributes to studies of non-suicidal and suicidal thoughts and behaviors; with [Dr. Bradley Gibson](https://psychology.nd.edu/faculty/bradley-s-gibson/)'s Lab, he contributes to studies of visual working memory.
+He is generally interested in Bayesian statistics, multilevel modeling, topic modeling, statistical software development, and their application to advancing psychological and health research.
+He currently works with Dr. Anthony Ong in the [Center for Integrative Developmental Science](https://www.human.cornell.edu/cids) studying affective mechanisms to improve health outcomes across the lifespan.